octospacc/Narratika/README.md

 * Ren'Py (Python) — CLI program to convert scripts to `.rpy` from `.narratika` files
 * Monogatari (HTML5, JavaScript) — Must be included as a library in a Monogatari game, and used with a call to `Narratika.compile()` to get a JSON object from a Narratika script string

-Examples on writing a full, playable novel with Narratika will be available soon, as well as starter guides and development packages for the supported engines.
+Many examples on writing a full, playable novel with Narratika will be available soon in the `examples` branch, as well as starter guides and development packages for the supported engines: <https://gitlab.com/octospacc/Narratika/-/tree/examples>.
 Specific, small examples on language syntax and usage are available below.

 ## Specification (with Examples)